Absent-reality/SimpleCompass/README.md

 ## Disclaimer:
 This project was started purely as a "proof of concept".
-I am built this project for personal use and, above all else, as a learning tool.
+I built this project for personal use and, above all else, as a learning tool.
 The designs are aimed at what I wanted to achieve, thus may not be perfect for everyone.
 No guarantee that it is 100% accurate, but seems to be fairly close.
 Use at your own risk.